 Did you know?

 92% of marketers stated that data will play a vital role in the future.

 Data-driven Marketing best practices

 Essential steps to succeed with this marketing are planning, testing, analyzing, and iterating.
 Marketers must know what data should be measured and how.

 Not using the data to get insights and make informed decisions means they are behind the curve.

 Where is Data-driven Marketing heading?

 - Marketers understand the necessity of the right data-driven platforms and technology.
 They are utilizing the services of these platforms and technology, which are improving daily.

 - Advertisers can get data from different platforms, such as Facebook and Google.

 - Data about consumers’ interests and behavior are now available to marketers, making the platforms more and more valuable.
 Brands are creating new strategies to use new technologies.

 - The platforms and technologies are also helping marketers to understand what strategies are working for them and what needs to be improved.

 - Marketers now easily understand where they are spending and what they are getting back.
 They can also work to improve the customer experience on their site.

 - Data is one of the popular methods to improve conversion rate along with customer journey analysis and A/B testing.

 - There is a bright future for data-driven marketing.
 For any successful marketing campaign, data-driven marketing is essential, along with artificial intelligence and predictive marketing.

 Did you know?

 63% of marketers are investing more in data-driven marketing in the coming years.

 - This can contribute to customers’ expectations of more and more personalized experiences.
-Brands use data to remain competitive in the market and change the marketing and customer journey.
+Brands use data to remain competitive and change the marketing and customer journey.

 - Data-driven marketing is more than measuring cost per click.
 The range of platforms and data sources is available for marketers, which they can use to target the right customers, help improve marketing performance, and create new strategies.